 THE STORY BEHIND CAR-T

-The hottest cancer therapy in the pipeline — chimeric antigen receptor therapy (CAR-T) — got a big boost last month when an FDA advisory panel unanimously recommended approval of the treatment for children and young adults with a severe form of leukemia who have run out of other options.
+The hottest cancer therapy in the pipeline — chimeric antigen receptor T-cells (CAR-T) — got a big boost last month when an FDA advisory panel unanimously recommended approval of the treatment for children and young adults with a severe form of leukemia who have run out of other options.
 Developed by Novartis (Basel, Switzerland), this elegant hack of the immune system is one of many horses in the race for a FDA approval, with Kite Pharmaceuticals (Los Angeles, CA) and Juno Therapeutics (Seattle, WA) rounding out the pack.
 Let’s take a moment to review these revolutionary therapeutics and understand how they attack cancer.

 TERM OF THE WEEK: KILLER T-CELLS